Sandrac98/innercircle/README.md

 # INNER CIRCLE.

-Inner Circle is a safe space for K-pop fans.
-Whether you're a long-time K-pop fan or just starting to discover this exciting genre, the Inner Circle is a great place to connect with other fans and learn more about the world of K-pop.
+At Inner Circle, we strive to provide a safe and welcoming environment for all fans of K-pop.
+Our community is open to both new and experienced fans of the genre, and we aim to foster a sense of connection and support among our members.
+Our goal is to create a space where K-pop fans can come together to share their passion for the music, learn from each other, and make lasting connections with others who share their interests.
+Whether you're an avid K-pop fan or just starting to discover this exciting genre, Inner Circle is the perfect place to connect with other fans and learn more about the world of K-pop.
-The main objective of Inner Circle is to create a safe space for everyone who joins us.

 [View deployed site here](https://sandrac98.github.io/innercircle/)